jrrembert/conference-schedule/README.md

 New tasks/cron: None

 1. The "Problem Query".
-Since session types not equal to workshops and start times after 7 pm are both inequalities, I couldn't just chain filters together until I got a result.
+Since session types are not equal to workshops and start times after 7 pm are both inequalities, I couldn't just chain filters together until I got a result.
 I couldn't quickly arrive at an efficient solution so my current solution is far less elegant that it should be and unfortunately quite hard-coded.
 Having an "AND" query made this is a bit easier.
 I chose sessions after 7 pm as the Datastore inequality query since in my experience, very few conferences feature sessions after that time (and thus fewer results and fewer system resources needed).
-Then it was just a matter of interating through the results and adding records that didn't equal "Workshop" into a new array and returning it.
+Then it was just a matter of iterating through the results and adding records that didn't equal "Workshop" and returning a new list.
 2. This is just really bad as it stands.
 The name of the endpoint sucks and having such a specific query hard-coded is pretty much useless.
 I will need to dive into the two private helper methods to divy the query up into something much more abstract and useful.

 Next steps: